Q. My pay period is complete. What do I do now?

 Q. I'm planning on upgrading or reinstalling my TimePilot software.
 Will I lose the employees I have already set up on the system or their transactions?

 A. No, you won't.
-The employee and transaction data won't be affected if you re-install the program because the TimePilot program and the database that contains the employee data are kept in separate files on your computer, much like the documents you create with your word processing program are stored separately.
+The employee and transaction data won't be affected if you re-install the program because the TimePilot program and the database that contains the employee data are kept in separate files on your computer or the Cloud, much like the documents you create with your word processing program are stored separately.

 Back to top